dayyass/pytorch-ner/README.md

 If *--config* argument is not specified, then used config.yaml.

 ### Data Format:
 Text file containing separated tokens and labels on each line.
-Sentences separated using empty line.
+Sentences are separated by empty line.
+Labels should already be in necessary format, e.g. IO, BIO, BILUO, ...

 Example:
 ```